 ½ cup yoghurt

 100g dried chickpeas, soaked in water minimum 12 hours

 1 ½ tbsp ras el hanout

 1. For garlic oil: Place garlic in a pot with oil and warm until it reaches no higher than 130ºC.
 Let cook for 1–2 hours until garlic is soft, then strain off garlic.

-4. For hawaij spice: Toast all spices in a dry frying pan over medium heat for 2–3 minutes, or until they start to pop and jump around.
-Let cool, then grind in upright blender or spice blender, adding salt while grinding.
+2. For ras el hanout: Toast spices in a dry frying pan over medium heat for 2–3 minutes, or until they start to pop and jump around.
+Allow mix to cool, then grind in an upright blender or spice blender, adding salt and sugar at the very end.